kryptonsworld.net logo

 • If you’re nervous or unsure talk to your veterinarian before proceeding.

+This beef flavored dog treat is almost a guaranteed hit.
+It contains multiple types of grains and simple ingredients a person can pronounce.
 This recipe has been in my mother's kitchen for as long as I can remember.
 She made these even when we no longer had a dog.
-My stepfather did house calls for his job and found them handy for winning over the four leggeded critics.
+My stepfather did house calls for his job and found them handy for winning over the four-legged critics.

 Enjoy!
 If you have any feedback, contact information is in the footer.